This guide highlights foreign law sources available to Brooklyn Law School patrons. Developed by Victoria Szymczak and revised by Jean Davis.

 - Law Library of Congress, Global Legal Information Catalog - Describes subject-oriented sources that reprint laws and regulations of foreign countries.

 - Marci Hoffman, ed.
-Foreign Law Guide [beta version] - Online subscription source that provides information about laws in approx. 190 foreign jurisdictions.
+Foreign Law Guide - Online subscription source that provides information about laws in approx. 190 foreign jurisdictions.
 Each entry describes the foreign legal system and key sources of laws and regulations.
 Includes cites to English-language translations of primary legal materials and cites to some secondary sources.

 - Yale Law School, Lillian Goldman Law Library, Country by Country Guide to Foreign Law Research